SoftUni-Internal/interactive-content/EN/04-Remote-Databases/04-Homework.md

 **This task is not included in the final result**.

-Write a REST services for a simple Western game.
+Write REST services for a simple Western game.

-Create a collection called "players", each player having a name, money and bullets to hold information about the players in the game.
+Create a collection called "players", each player having a name, money, and bullets to hold information about the players in the game.

 - name - a string representing the name of the current player.
 - money - an integer number representing the current player’s money.